inrialearninglab/ai4t/docs/1-Mooc/module-4-AI-at-our-service-as-teachers/4-1-what-place-for-teachers/4-1-7-decision-making-with-ai-in-medicine-and-law.en.md

 Developed from 1972, MYCIN was able, 6 years later, to outperform doctors in establishing accurate diagnoses.
 In a full-scale test, MYCIN and 9 doctors, interns and academics, are asked to carry out diagnoses and perform prescriptions on 80 patients with meningitis.
 The diagnoses and prescriptions were then blindly evaluated by 8 meningitis specialists and meningitis specialists and ...
 MYCIN scored higher than the human experts.

 Today, one important field of machine learning use for medical purpose is the image analysis for medical diagnoses[^3].
-In a few words, let's see how it works as explained by Gaël Varoquaux, AI researcher:
+In a few words, let's see how it works as explained by Gaël Varoquaux, AI Inria researcher:

 "*Machine learning is a branch of Artificial Intelligence (AI).
 In a nutshell, it involves feeding software thousands of examples so that it learns to carry out identification tasks, e.g. looking through images to identify dogs or cats.
 Beauty spots or malignant melanomas.
 In theory, this should open up a wide range of applications in medicine.
 For example, x-rays are collected from thousands of patients suffering from the same condition - what is known as a cohort.
 Then, using this machine learning data, the computer will detect the same visual characteristics in any new images taken during screening for other individuals.
 This becomes the target data*."[^4]